Raojiyong/KITPose/README.md

 ```

 ## 🔗 Citation
-If you use our code or models in your research, please cite with:
+If you find our work helpful for your research, please consider citing the following BibTex entry:
 ```
 @article{xu2025learning,
   title={Learning Structure-Supporting Dependencies via Keypoint Interactive Transformer for General Mammal Pose Estimation},